Greetings to you, music lovers, thrill seekers, and conversationalists all across the fruited plain.

 And it just offends the hell out of you, does it not?

-I cannot tell you how many times, you know, uh people will come up to me and start telling me regurgitating stuff that they hear on the news about why we shouldn't be at war.
+I cannot tell you how many times, you know, people will come up to me and start telling me regurgitating stuff that they hear on the news about why we shouldn't be at war.

 Exactly.

-If you get into an argument with a fool, people listening are not gonna be able to tell the difference between you and the fool.
+And if you start arguing with them, you know, the cardinal rule here, if you get into an argument with a fool, people listening are not going to be able to tell the difference between you and the fool.

 Right.